Soccer's rules and regulations are maintained and updated annually by an organization known as IFAB (the International Football Association Board).

 - If these body parts are nearer to the opponent's goal line than the soccer ball and the second-last opponent.

 Note, the arms and hands are not considered for an offside offense.
 The referee can also award an indirect free kick in case of an offside.
 In recent games, advanced tracking technology is being used to determine offside.

 Rule 12: Fouls and Misconduct

-There are two types of a free kick in soccer – a direct and indirect free kick.
-With a direct free kick, the player taking the kick can score directly from it, without the ball having touched another player; by contrast with an indirect free kick, the ball must move another player – from either side – before a goal can be scored.
+There are two types of free kicks in soccer – direct and indirect free kicks.
+With a direct free kick, the player taking the kick can score directly, without the ball touching another player.
+However, in an indirect free kick, the ball must touch another player before a goal can be scored.